dmykyr/SelfAssessment/Skills/JavaScript.md

   - logical operators
   - bitwise operators
   - ternary operator
-  - void
+  - void: 🖐️ used
   - yield
-  - await
+  - await: 🖐️ used
   - template literal
-  - strict mode
+  - strict mode: 🖐️ used
-  - delete
+  - delete: 🖐️ used
-  - in
+  - in: 🖐️ used
-  - super
+  - super: 🖐️ used
   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 🙋 explained
-  - while
+  - while: 🙋 explained
-  - do..while
+  - do..while: 🙋 explained
-  - for
+  - for: 🙋 explained
-  - for..in
+  - for..in: 🙋 explained
-  - for..of
+  - for..of: 🙋 explained
   - for await
-  - throw
+  - throw: 🙋 explained
-  - break
+  - break: 🙋 explained
-  - continue
+  - continue: 🙋 explained
-  - import
+  - import: 🖐️ used
-  - export
+  - export: 🖐️ used
   - label
-  - try..catch
+  - try..catch: 🙋 explained
-  - switch
+  - switch: 🙋 explained
-  - class
+  - class: 🙋 explained
-  - new Error
+  - new Error: 🎓 known
   - with
 - Functions
-  - function declaration
+  - function declaration: 🙋 explained
-  - function expression
+  - function expression: 🙋 explained
-  - return
+  - return: 🙋 explained
-  - default parameters
+  - default parameters: 🙋 explained
-  - functional object
+  - functional object: 🎓 known
 - Data structures
-  - Array
+  - Array: 🙋 explained
   - mixin
   - extend
-  - typed arrays
+  - typed arrays: 🖐️ used
-  - Map
+  - Map: 🙋 explained
-  - Set
+  - Set: 🖐️ used
-  - undefined
+  - undefined: 🖐️ used
-  - null
+  - null: 🖐️ used
   - Proxy
   - weak collections
   - timers
   - EventEmitter
   - RegExp
-  - Date
+  - Date: 🖐️ used
   - BigInt
 - Infrastructure
-  - V8
+  - V8: 🖐️ used
-  - Node.js
+  - Node.js: 🖐️ used
-  - npm
+  - npm: 🖐️ used
   - prettier
   - MDN